manoj-sharma-wawa/openmicroservices.org/interface/README.md

       |                              |
 ```

-The Service **MUST** provide the following details to start the http server.
+The Service **MUST** provide the following details to start the streaming server.

 ```yaml{6,7,8,9}
 commands: